danielabar/ollama_chat/README.md

 * Would the ChatJob http code be easier to read with Faraday?
 It does support [streaming responses](https://lostisland.github.io/faraday/#/adapters/custom/streaming)
 * Mixing of logic and presentation concerns in `ChatJob#message_div` - could this be pulled out into a stream erb response that accepts the rand hex number as a local?
 * Is Redis needed for ActionCable re: `Turbo::StreamsChannel.broadcast_append_to "welcome", target:, html: message` in `ChatJob`?
+* If there are multiple clients (eg: open several browsers/tabs), it broadcasts to *all* of them
+* It wipes out each question the user asked